Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Faiza Alwy - Deutsche Bank Securities, Inc.

 Yes, hi.
 Thank you, good morning.
 So, I just wanted to ask first about the laundry category, just following up on Bill's question.
 So it seems like you're gaining a lot of share in laundry, especially if we look at the four-week data.
-So, is that just the new products or do you think you've gained more shelf space relative to Henkel and P&G?
-And then just if you could talk about trends outside the scan channels and laundry for your business.
+So is that just the new products, or do you think you've gained more shelf space relative to Henkel and P&G?
+And then just if you could talk about trends outside the scanned channels in laundry for your business.

 Matthew T. Farrell - Church & Dwight Co., Inc.

-Yeah, well, laundry outside the scan channels, I wouldn't say is much of a story for us right now.
-It's more on shelf, people still do buy – that's a category that's less developed from online versus bricks and mortar.
+Yeah, well, laundry outside the scanned channels, I wouldn't say is much of a story for us right now.
+It's more on shelf.
+People still do buy – that's a category that's less developed from online versus bricks and mortar.
 Yeah, as far as how we're doing.
 I mentioned that ARM & HAMMER liquid grew share again in the first quarter for the 29th consecutive quarter.
+ARM & HAMMER grew 30 bps in the first quarter.

-ARM & HAMMER grew 30 bps in the first quarter, where issue is on Oxi and XTRA, so that's where we run into.
+Where our issue is, is on Oxi and XTRA, so that's what we run into.
 On the XTRA side, we lost 30 bps when we do the discounting.
-So, that's one of the reasons why we're going to have to close some of those gaps in the next couple of quarters.
+So that's one of the reasons why we're going to have to close some of those gaps in the next couple of quarters.
 We get our fair share of distribution gains just like other folks.
-We have strong brands, particularly ARM & HAMMER, so some of it is distribution, but the success of ARM & HAMMER in the first quarter was not promotionally-driven.
-As I mentioned earlier that we actually sold less on deal in Q1 2017 and 2016.
+We have strong brands, particularly ARM & HAMMER, so some of it is distribution, but the success of ARM & HAMMER in the first quarter was not promotionally driven.
+As I mentioned earlier that we actually sold less on deal in Q1 2017 than 2016.
 And now, we got the new triple-chamber launching, so we feel great about that, right?
-So, ARM & HAMMER grew share in Q1 without it.
+So ARM & HAMMER grew share in Q1 without it.
 And now, we're finally showing up with that.
-And our unit dose share, if you combine Oxi and ARM & HAMMER, it's over a four (28:17) share.
+And our unit dose share, if you combine Oxi and ARM & HAMMER, it's over a 4-share.
 So, we got to get our fair share back in unit dose.
 That's the future, so that's where we're putting our money.

 Faiza Alwy - Deutsche Bank Securities, Inc.

-Okay.
-Great.
-And then just on this new acquisition, the Probiotics.
+Okay, great.
+And then just on this new acquisition, the probiotics.
 What is the – I know you said the forward EBITDA multiple was around 10 times.
-Should we think of it as a next year forward multiple or is it more sort of out of the future, just if we could think about the timing and just sort of how big the opportunity could be next year.
+Should we think of it as a next year forward multiple, or is it more sort of out of the future?
+Just if we could think about the timing and just sort of how big the opportunity could be next year.

 Richard A. Dierker - Church & Dwight Co., Inc.

 Yeah.
 Next year.
-Next year forward multiple, around 10 times.
+Next year forward multiple around 10 times.
 That's a good way to think about it.

 Faiza Alwy - Deutsche Bank Securities, Inc.